 Bankwest provides a wide range of banking and financial services.
 This policy describes how your personal information is handled by us.

 Bankwest is a division of the Commonwealth Bank of Australia (CBA) which has subsidiaries (the Group) that provide banking, finance, insurance, funds management, financial planning and advice, superannuation, stockbroking and other services.
-The Group includes Bankwest, CBA, CommSec, CommInsure, Commonwealth Financial Planning, Financial Wisdom, Count Financial and Colonial First State businesses.
+The Group includes Bankwest, CBA, CommSec, CommInsure, Commonwealth Financial Planning and Colonial First State businesses.